ZAIO deployment on GCP

 Create the instance

-You can start with one 10GB SSD persistent disk.
+You can start with one 20GB SSD persistent disk.
 But that would be only enough to store a limited amount of events.
-As a rule of thumb, you will need about 7GB + 1GB for every million of events stored, but that can vary a lot depending on your inventory sources, and the kind of events you are collecting.
+As a rule of thumb, you will need about 20GB + 1GB for every million of events stored, but that can vary a lot depending on your inventory sources, and the kind of events you are collecting.

 Setup the domain name(s) for your instance

 Zentral requires at leat one domain name resolving to the IP address of the launched instance.
-If you want to ship logs with filebeat, and experiment with the MDM, you will need a second domain name (to separate the endpoints requiring client certificate authentication).
+If you want to experiment with the MDM, you will need a second domain name (to separate the endpoints requiring client certificate authentication).

 - In the Google Cloud console, find the public IP address of the instance that is starting.
 No need to wait for the instance to be fully up.

-- Use this IP to setup a first required A record. (zentral.example.com for the rest of this tutorial)
+- Use this IP to setup the required A record. (zentral.example.com for the rest of this tutorial)

-- Test the resolution of these records!
+- Test the resolution of this record!
 You cannot move on to the next section before they are setup.